maraf/blazor-wasm-react/README.md

-# Blazor WASM in a react application
+# Blazor WASM in a React application

 This sample shows how to use Blazor WebAssembly integrated into a React application.